husseinahmed-dev/LS-Project/README.md

 13. **Cloudflare Automatic HTTPS Rewrite:** This is a security feature that automatically redirects all HTTP traffic to HTTPS, ensuring that all traffic is encrypted and secure.
 14. **Cloudflare HTTP/2 and HTTP/3 (QUIC):** These are protocol features that improve the performance and security of the AKS cluster.
 HTTP/2 improves page load times and reduces latency, while HTTP/3 (QUIC) enhances security and reliability.
 15. **Cloudflare Rate Limiting:** This is a security feature that limits the number of requests per second from a particular IP address or user agent.
 It helps to prevent malicious traffic from overwhelming the AKS cluster.
+16. **Ingress/Egress Traffic Flow:** This is a feature that provides separate paths for incoming and outgoing traffic flow into and out of the AKS cluster.
+This ensures that the ingress and egress traffic is directed through the appropriate security measures, such as firewall TLS inspection and Cloudflare WAF, before reaching the AKS cluster.
+17. **Firewall Rules:** Firewall rules are used to enforce policies that govern which traffic is allowed or blocked from entering or leaving the AKS cluster.
+These rules are defined based on organizational policies and are enforced by the firewall.

 ### Deployment Process